Augmented Analytics in Action

 As the previous examples show, while the underlying algorithms and procedures are inherently technical, the output language is straightforward; by design, it can be understood by anyone.
 This inherent accessibility promotes data literacy – it empowers less technical readers to make better sense of the data and thereby better business decisions.
 It frees those readers to do what they do best – make decisions – by minimizing the time they need to spend interpreting insights.

 Similarly, readers of these analyses coming from a data science or technical background can use augmented analytics to quickly test theories and get a sense of their data, all before having to write the code to build the models themselves.
-In this way, the narratives can benefit all types of users and grant everyone useful access to the data - in other words, data democratization.
+In this way, the stories can benefit all types of users and grant everyone useful access to the data – in other words, data democratization.